conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 You can use your ``.condarc`` file or environment variables to add configuration to control the number of threads.
 You may want to do this to tweak conda to better utilize your system.
-If you have a very fast SSD, you might be able to shorten the time it takes for conda to create environments and install/remove packages.
+If you have a very fast SSD, you might increase the number of threads to shorten the time it takes for conda to create environments and install/remove packages.

 **repodata_threads**

-* Default: None
+* Default number of threads: None
 * Threads used when downloading, parsing, and creating repodata structures from repodata.json files.
 Multiple downloads from different channels may occur simultaneously.
 This speeds up the